 I would assert that the language of our dreams (archetypal patterns, proportions, and relationships) is universal and more primal than our spoken language.
 We have to learn our spoken language, but we understand our dream language without needing to learn it.
 We know what the symbols mean while we are in our dream state.
 If we suddenly become conscious while dreaming, our dream may seem utterly profound–that is, until we try to explain it.
 Then, our words may fail us; our description might come out as gibberish.

-Shuttling the impressions of my dream-state over into my long-term memory requires that I resist all temptations to interpret, reorganize, evaluate or associate the symbols with previous experiences.
+Shuttling the impressions of one’s dream-state over into long-term memory requires one to resist all temptations to interpret, reorganize, evaluate or associate the symbols with previous experiences.
 By doing any of these things, one would be immediately thrown out of the symbolic dream-state and into the waking state, where the symbols are often misunderstood, or worse, considered meaningless and forgotten.

 I must retain the visual impressions, along with their meanings, which are understood and accessible in the dream-state, until I get it all locked into my long-term memory, from which I can then recollect the full experience upon waking.
 Only then is the dream-born knowledge mine to keep; only then am I able to contemplate the symbols and their meanings from my wakeful mind.